varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 	* Default: 10
 	* Minimum: 0

-Timeout for the childs replies to CLI requests from the mgt_param.
+Timeout for CLI requests from the parent to the child process.
+If this timeout expires before the child responds, the master process will terminate the child process.
+The setting of auto_restart determines if it will get restarted automatically.

 .. _ref_param_clock_skew: